ModelEarth/aws/README.md

 ## Getting started with Windows hosting on Amazon AWS

-As of March 2021, the Amazon AWS controls are not geared toward saving customers money.
-The setup info and desktop controls avoid giving customers clear options hosting alternative and simple controls to downsize to affordable options.
+Generally the Amazon AWS controls are not geared toward saving customers money, so you'll need to be savvy and avoid the default settings.
+When hosting SQL with Windows, use RDS.
+Hosting SQL on the same machine is significantly more costly.

+Unlike Amazon.com where customer reviews and feedback help guide the user toward informed choices, you'll find a dirth of collaboration and constructive guidance in the AWS ecosystem.
+Buyer beware.

+### Recommendations for a more customer-centric AWS for greater user retention

-For example, there is no clearly stated information that using RDS is the affordable alternative to hosting SQL on the same server as IIS.
-Nor does phone support did not offer this as a suggestion when attempting to match the prices of other service providers.
+You'll find there is no information stating that using RDS is the affordable alternative to hosting SQL, rather than using the same server as IIS.

-There is also no documentation on how to resolve the error that occurs when making a snapshot once IP addresses have been assigned to a Windows server.
+There is no documentation on how to downsize after moving SQL to RDS.
+(You'll need to deactivate your IP address to avoid a vague error when making a snapshot.)

 Also beware, turning on notifications does not guarantee you will be notified as costs accure.
 Check your server billing at least twice a week to make sure you don't have any runaway charges.